tartiflette/tartiflette/docs/roadmaps/milestone-1.md

 * [x] Abstract and Compound Types: Unions
 * [X] NodeDefinition: Check that the Type exists.
 * [X] (Directive) Integrate the directive's execution in the Executor.
-* [X] (Directive) introspection based on directive
+* [X] (Directive) introspection based on directives
 * [X] Subscription Support

 ## SDL - Schema Definition Language

-* [x] Build a `Parser` which parse the [Schema Definition Language](https://github.com/facebook/graphql/blob/master/spec/Section%202%20--%20Language.md) and created the associated schema and types as Python objects.
+* [x] Build a `Parser` which parse the [Schema Definition Language](https://github.com/facebook/graphql/blob/master/spec/Section%202%20--%20Language.md) and creates the associated schema and types as Python objects.
 * [X] Think about custom Scalar API
 * [x] (Introspection) Implement the `__type` Field.
 * [x] (Introspection) Implement the `__schema`Field.